 liquidator includes a provisional liquidator.

-7.4 Liquidator to file certificate and copy of settled list of contributories (Corporations Act s.
+7.4.
+Liquidator to file certificate and copy of settled list of contributories (Corporations Act s.
 478)

 If, in a winding-up by the Court, a liquidator has settled and certified a list, or supplementary list, of contributories, the liquidator must, within 14 days after doing so, file the certificate and a copy of the list.

-7.5 Release of liquidator and deregistration of company (Corporations Act s.
+7.5.
+Release of liquidator and deregistration of company (Corporations Act s.
 480(c) & (d))

 (1) This rule applies to an application by the liquidator of a company —